wubaoyuan/Lpbox-ADMM/README.md

 # Lp-Box ADMM for Integer Programming

-[Lpbox-ADMM](https://ieeexplore.ieee.org/document/8378001/) is a general optimization method for ANY interger programming.
+[Lpbox-ADMM](https://ieeexplore.ieee.org/document/8378001/) is a general optimization method for ANY interger programming (IP).
 This project provides two implementations of Lp-Box ADMM:
 * [Matlab](matlab): full codes and full demos to reproduce all reported results in the manuscript.
 * [Python](python): full codes and one simple demo to demonstrate the usage.

+**IMPORTANT NOTE:** We have just provided the implementation of Lp-Box ADMM for the BQP problem.
+However, Lp-Box ADMM can be naturally applied to ANY IP tasks.
+Welcome to contribute your IP tasks and implementations to this project.

 ## Contents